DesyncTheThird/corne-keymap/readme.md

 After cutting with `Select` or copying with `Select Right`, the `Enter` key on this layer will act as paste (`Ctrl`+`V`), resetting after the first use, or if the `Edit` layer is disabled.

-The bottow row of the [Control Overlay](#control-overlay) can also be activated with home row mods on this layer.
+The bottom row of the [Control Overlay](#control-overlay) can also be activated with home row mods on this layer.

 The right thumb keys also have additional layering actions:
 - Activating both `Edit` and `Program` layers will also activate the [Edit Overlay](#edit-overlay), containing macros useful for editing.